 Kathy Nettles intimately gets to know the landscapes she explores in paint.
 Once a place has got under her skin, she will return, learning the landscape through multiple, spirited charcoal drawings.
 Her canvases and boards are prepped with not only underpainting but an undercurrent of words.
 Language is as important as paint to Nettles, and she uses it as another way to capture how she feels in the landscape.
 ‘Words activate the canvas.
 They link my thoughts and the landscape, like hidden prayers.’
 For the words will be obliterated eventually, a mixture of oils, crayons and pastels flowing over them.
 Nettles is physical and tactile with her canvas, using her hands to move the paint, learning the painting as she does the landscape, with movement and touch

-From 2018 - 2021 Cathryn attended painting courses and developed her artistic voice at the prestigious Newlyn School of Art, Cornwall.
-She has exhibited locally in Devon and Cornwall, and further afield in Henley-on-Thames and Florida, USA.
+From 2018 - 2023 Cathryn attended painting courses and developed her artistic voice at the prestigious Newlyn School of Art, Cornwall, including the Professional Landscape Mentoring year long course.

 Also attending courses in Cornwall led by Ashley Hanson.